Charcoal: Uses

 Charcoal has been used since earliest times for a large range of purposes including art and medicine, but by far its most important use has been as a metallurgical fuel.
 Charcoal is the traditional fuel of a blacksmith's forge and other applications where an intense heat is required.
 Charcoal was also used historically as a source of black pigment by grinding it up.
 In this form charcoal was important to early chemists and was a constituent of formulas for mixtures such as black powder.
-Due to its high surface area charcoal can be used as a filter, and as a catalyst or as an adsorbent.
+Due to its high surface area, charcoal can be used as a filter, catalyst, or adsorbent.

 Metallurgical fuel

 Charcoal burns at temperatures exceeding 1100 C. By comparison, the melting point of iron is approximately 1200 to 1550 C. Due to its porosity, it is sensitive to the flow of air and the heat generated can be moderated by controlling the air flow to the fire.
 For this reason charcoal is still widely used by blacksmiths.
-Charcoal has been used for the production of iron since Roman times and steel in modern times where it also provided the necessary carbon.
+Charcoal has been used for the production of iron and steel (where it also provided the necessary carbon) since at least 2000 BCE, with artifacts having been found in Proto-Hittite layers at Kaman-Kalehöyük.
 Charcoal briquettes can burn up to approximately 1260 C with a forced air blower forge.

 In the 16th century, England had to pass laws to prevent the country from becoming completely denuded of trees due to production of iron.
 In the 19th century charcoal was largely replaced by coke in steel production due to cost, even though coke usually adds sulphur and sometimes other deleterious contaminants to the pig iron.
 Wooded metallurgical regions devoid of coal like Sweden, the Urals, or Siberia transitioned from charcoal in the early 20th century.

-Industrial fuel

-Historically, charcoal was used in great quantities for smelting iron in bloomeries and later blast furnaces and finery forges.
-This use was replaced by coal in the 19th Century as part of the Industrial Revolution.